John Carmack: Patents Considered Horrifying

-I just finished reading Masters of Doom by David Kushner, a book about John Carmack and John Romero.
+I just finished Masters of Doom by David Kushner, a book about John Carmack and John Romero.
 When the story is well told, I love books like this about people who have done great things.

-I don’t play games much these days, but I loved Doom and Quake, and have admired Carmack in particular for his apparent programming virtuosity, his views on patents, and his support of free software.
+I don’t play games much these days, but I loved doom and Quake, and have admired Carmack in particular for his apparent programming virtuosity, his views on patents, and his support of free software.
 (I also thought Romero was pretty cool, and gained a greater appreciation for his work from reading the book.)

 On patents, there was this from his days at Softdisk: